Construction has begun on twinning the North Saskatchewan River Bridge on Highway 15 and into Fort Saskatchewan.

 This section of Highway 15, which connects Fort Saskatchewan and Strathcona County with Sturgeon County and Edmonton, is an important service and trade corridor and a commuter route for thousands of Albertans.
 It is the only river crossing into Fort Saskatchewan, with one lane of traffic in both directions.

-Traffic volume is causing a number of issues:
+Traffic volume is causing several issues:

-- since 2009, traffic volumes on the Highway 15 bridge have increased by 50% and continue to grow
+- Since 2009, traffic volumes on the Highway 15 bridge have increased by 50% and continue to grow.

-- vehicles cross the bridge more than 23,000 times a day, which creates congestion, especially during peak periods
+- Vehicles cross the bridge more than 23,000 times a day, which creates congestion, especially during peak periods.

-- collisions often result in the bridge being completely closed to traffic for hours
+- Collisions often result in the bridge being completely closed to traffic for hours.

 Highway 15 twinning work will be completed through 2 separate projects:

 This project includes construction east of the Highway 15 and Highway 28A intersection, to west of the Highway 15 and Highway 37 intersection: